Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns

-The application of the above outlined construction procedure to the set P in the $n$-dimensional symmetry-reduced projections resulted in the minimal cover sets W$_n$ containing 91, 513, 747, 809, 825, and 830 coherent structures for $n = 2, \ldots, 7$, respectively.
-We can see that the minimal cover sets with 1\% resolution contain only a small fraction of the over 60\,000 available coherent structures from the set P; in other words, all coherent structures in P can be approximated (or `shadowed') with $\varepsilon_n$ resolution by those within the small subset, W$_n$.
+The application of the above outlined construction procedure to the set P in the $n$-dimensional symmetry-invariant projections resulted in the minimal cover sets W$_n$ containing 91, 513, 747, 809, 825, and 830 recurrent patterns for $n = 2, \ldots, 7$, respectively.
+We can see that the minimal cover sets with 1\% resolution contain only a small fraction of the over 60\,000 available recurrent patterns from the set P. In other words, all recurrent patterns in P can be approximated (or `shadowed') with $\varepsilon_n$ resolution by those within the small subset, W$_n$.
 An example of such shadowing is shown in Fig.~\ref{figP66}, where a relative periodic orbit $p_{137}$ not in W$_4$ with period 76.64 is shadowed by two relative periodic orbits in W$_4$ with periods 62.95 and 14.33.

-In order to ascertain how well each W$_n$ covers the attractor in the \emph{full} 15-dimensional space, we calculated what percentage of coherent structures in the sets $\text{P}\setminus\text{W}_n$ can be fully covered by W$_n$ with distances calculated in the 15-dimensional space.
-In other words, what fraction of structures $p_i \in \text{P}\setminus\text{W}_n$ satisfy: $d_{15}(p_i,\text{W}_n)\leq\varepsilon_{15}$.
-By doing so, we find that for $n=2,\ldots,7$ the fraction of structures satisfying this condition are: $0.008, 0.785, 0.995, 0.998, 0.999, 1$.
-Upon further investigation, we also found that for $n=4$ and above, this fraction increases to $1$ if we also take into account structures that have at least 99\% of their trajectory covered.
+In order to ascertain how well each W$_n$, $n = 2, \ldots, 7$, covers the full set of recurrent patterns P in the 15-dimensional space of all Fourier mode magnitudes, we calculated the percentage of recurrent patterns in the sets $\mathrm{P}\setminus\mathrm{W}_n$ that can be fully covered by W$_n$ with directed Hausdorff distances calculated in the 15-dimensional symmetry-invariant space.
+In other words, what fraction of patterns $p_i \in \mathrm{P}\setminus\mathrm{W}_n$ satisfy: $d_{15}(p_i,\mathrm{W}_n)\leq\varepsilon_{15}$?
+We find that for $n=2,\ldots,7$ the fraction of patterns satisfying this condition are: $0.008, 0.785, 0.995, 0.998, 0.999, 1$, respectively.
+Upon further investigation, we also found that, for $n \geq 4$, this fraction increases to $1$ if we consider patterns that have at least 99\% of their trajectory covered by W$_n$ in the 15-dimensional symmetry-invariant space.
 From this we can conclude that the smallest dimension of the projection that can be used to construct a reliable minimal cover is $n = 4$.
-We will use W$_4$ for further analysis of shadowing of a chaotic attractor by the minimal cover set of coherent structures.
+Therefore, in what follows, we will use W$_4$ for the analysis of shadowing of the chaotic attractor by the minimal cover set of recurrent patterns.